 Near the end of our journey, while heading up I-90 towards Missoula, I was griping about my lack of fishing to my wife, Claudia.
 She looked across the highway and pointed to a bright wood building on the far shore of the Clarks Fork River.
 “Why don’t we spend the night there?”
 She suggested.
 “They have campsites.”

 While we were half-an-hour away from Missoula, this seemed to have some potential.
 The Clarks Fork River flows into Lake Ponderay.
-It`s also one of the major rivers that offers active trout fishing in Montana.
+It’s also one of the major rivers that offer active trout fishing in Montana.
 The river helped Clark find a good route around the Rockies to the southern part of the State.
-It`s also populated with great cutthroat trout.
+It’s also populated with great cutthroat trout.

 This was a great choice.
 Owner Paul Alamo is making great strides with the services and grounds.
 What I like is the river wraps around the property.
-In addition, with permission from adjacent public waters, there’s two miles to fish.
+In addition, with permission from adjacent public waters, there are two miles to fish.

 The river is the perfect size and depth.
 It’s about knee deep and is 50 feet across.
 It weaves its way through vegetation with lots of wildlife.
 I also realized it was full of foot-long cutthroat.

 It wasn’t long after that I had my rod on the table and was rigging my line.
 I then looked for a place to drop down to the river, which ended up being within 100 feet from my RV.
 Twenty minutes later, I had landed three fish.